Skip to content

 Accessibility

-The simulation shows a rotor seen face-on, with six equal masses attached to spokes around a central hub.
+The simulation shows a rotor viewed from the front, with six equal masses attached to spokes around a central hub.
 A curved torque arrow near the hub indicates a steady motor-style twist, and the masses can slide inward or outward while the total mass stays fixed.

-Optional overlays can show the current mass radius, label the equal masses, and add a ghost compact reference layout.
-The linked readout and graphs report moment of inertia, angular acceleration, angular speed, and rotation angle on the same bounded bench.
+Optional overlays can show the current mass radius, mark the equal masses, and add a ghost compact reference layout.
+The linked readout and graphs report moment of inertia, angular acceleration, angular speed, and rotation angle for the same live layout.

 Graph summary

-The angular-speed graph is linear and the rotation-angle graph is curved because each fixed layout experiences one constant angular acceleration under the current torque.
-Compact layouts climb faster, while spread-out layouts rise more slowly.
+The angular-speed graph is linear and the rotation-angle graph curves upward because each fixed layout experiences one constant angular acceleration under the current torque.
+Compact layouts rise faster, while spread-out layouts rise more slowly.

-The moment-of-inertia map rises strongly with mass radius, while the angular-acceleration map falls for the same torque.
+The moment-of-inertia map rises strongly with mass radius, while the angular-acceleration map falls when the torque is fixed.
 Together they show that spreading the same mass outward increases rotational resistance and slows spin-up.